 Can you share with us your Native name and its English translation?

-What is a significant point in history from your tribe that you would like to share?
+What is a significant point in history from your nation that you would like to share?

 Is there a functional, traditional entity of leadership in addition to your modern government system?

 Our traditional government includes Peace Chief’s societies, Dog Soldiers, Kit Fox, Bow Strings, and Elk Scrapers.
 These societies are very active in our tribe.

 Currently the governor and lieutenant governor are elected every four years.
 Of the eight legislators, two Cheyennes and two Arapahos are elected every two years.
 We currently have three Cheyenne chiefs and one Arapaho chief that sit in the legislature.